-All candidates for mayor of Little Rock spoke in forums at our branch libraries in 2018 (left).
+All candidates for spoke in forums at 2018 (left).

-"Issues that Matter" public forums continue in 2019 (right).
+"Issues that Matter" public forums continue

 atina Sheard has been with CALS for 23 years, and for the last twelve, she has been the manager of the Williams Library, which runs a thriving after-school program mostly attended by 11 to 14-year-olds.